ishmilan2/ishmilan.github.io/en/blog/_posts/16-02-02-migrate-jenkins-to-docker-container.md

 **_Start the service using Docker Compose_**

-This time the Jenkins' service starts using **_Docker Compose_**.
-The command is the following:
+This time the Jenkins service starts using **_Docker Compose_**.
+To do this, type:

 ```
 cd ~/jenkins/
 docker-compose up -d
 ```

-Check the right behaviours on the link: `http://jenkins.example.com:8085`.
+Use this link: `http://jenkins.example.com:8085` to check the right behaviors.

 ## Step Seven – Establish Jenkins as a Docker Service.

 **_Modify the port inside the file yml_**

 Modify the host port in the file `docker-compose.yml`.
-The look like this now:
+The file look like this now:

 ```
 app: